mycalls/applimode/docs/macos.md

-## Install Node.js and the Firebase CLI and the Futterfire
+## Install Node.js and the Firebase CLI and the Futterfire CLI
 * Open or go to **Terminal**.
 * Run the following commands.
 ```sh